srikat/bricksextras/readme.txt

 == Changelog ==

+= 1.1.4 ( Oct 21, 2022 ) =
+* [Reading Progress Bar] - New element for adding reading progress bars based on scroll position of containers, or of the whole page.
+* [Before / After Image] - New element for adding accessible before/after image sliders.
+* [Table of Contents] - Added option to automatically use heading text for the anchor links.
+* [Table of Contents] - Better support for Bricks' "Add Element ID & class as needed" setting (no longer required to add an ID to the element).
+* [Modal] - Added an option to disable "auto focus on first focusable element" when opened.
+* [Dynamic Table] - Added options to change/translate all text inside the pagination summary.
+* [Dynamic Table] - Bumped to the latest GridJS version.
+* [Dynamic Table] - Added an option to customize the number of pagination buttons.
+* [Dynamic Table] - Fixed the issue with certain characters ( åäö ) not displaying correctly inside the builder.
+* [Dynamic Lightbox] - Removed the default 900px max-width restriction on the container.

 = 1.1.3 ( Oct 13, 2022 ) =
 * [Pro Slider] - Added option to change "focus" (was originally set to "center" as default).
 * [Pro Slider] - Added controls for navigation by mouse wheel.